PenelopeLQ/PhD-Thesis-alternative-format/README.md

 # PhD-Thesis-alternative-format
-How to write your PhD thesis in the alternative (independent manuscript) format
+How to write your PhD thesis in the alternative (independent manuscript) format using RMarkdown